 Before you go

-The very first thing you should do is check if the trails are open.
-It’s good to see if there are any warnings on the trails for the particular day.
 If you’re familiar with the area you’ll know that hikes in Kananaskis tend to have bear warnings on them all the time.
 It’s definitely not uncommon to see a grizzly or a black bear while hiking in Alberta.

 All three are relatively safe trails since there are always people on them but we would still recommend telling someone about your plans.
-Especially for Jumpingpoud since you get up into the mountains.
-It doesn’t hurt and that way someone knows where you are.
-Better safe than sorry!
+Especially for JumpingPoud since you get up into the mountains and cell phone reception isn’t great.

 There is also a good chance you will not have reception.
 At least while you’re at Forgetmenot Pond and Jumpingpound Summit Trail – all the more reason why you should tell someone where you’re going.
-We had a bit of reception past Bragg Creek but after that, we had no reception until we reached the summit on Jumpingpound.

 What to bring